-The Chariot Tarot card shows a brave warrior standing inside a chariot, with a black and white sphinx at the front.
-The warrior wears armour decorated with crescent moons (representing what is coming into being), a tunic with a square (representing the strength of will) and other alchemical symbols (representing spiritual transformation).
-The laurel and star crown indicate victory, success and spiritual evolution.
-Although he appears to be driving the chariot, he holds no reins – just a wand similar to the Magician’s – symbolising that he controls through the strength of his will and mind.
+The Chariot Tarot card shows a brave warrior standing inside a chariot.
+He wears armour decorated with crescent moons (representing what is coming into being), a tunic with a square (the strength of will) and other alchemical symbols (spiritual transformation).
+The laurel and star crown signals victory, success and spiritual evolution.
+Although he appears to be driving the chariot, the charioteer holds no reins – just a wand like the Magician’s – symbolising that he controls through the strength of his will and mind.

-The charioteer stands inside the chariot – there’s no sitting down for this guy, as he’s all about taking action and moving forward.
-Above his head is a canopy of six-pointed stars, representing his connection to the celestial world and the Divine will.
-In front of the vehicle sit a black and white sphinx, representing duality, positive and negative, and at times, opposing forces.
-Despite the sphinxes pulling in opposite directions, the charioteer uses his will power and sheer determination to steer the chariot forward in the direction he wants.
+The charioteer stands tall – there’s no sitting down for this guy, as he’s all about taking action and moving forward.
+Above his head is a canopy of six-pointed stars, suggesting his connection to the celestial world and the Divine will.
+In front of the vehicle sit a black and a white sphinx, representing duality, positive and negative and, at times, opposing forces.
+Note how the sphinxes are pulling in opposite directions, but the charioteer uses his willpower and sheer resolve to steer the chariot forward in the direction he wants.

-Behind the chariot flows a wide river, symbolic of the need to be ‘in flow’ with the rhythm of life while also charging ahead with your goals and intentions.
+Behind the chariot flows a wide river, symbolic of the need to be ‘in flow’ with the rhythm of life while also charging ahead toward your goals and intentions.

 NOTE: The Tarot card meaning description is based on the Rider Waite cards.